LaunchCodeEducation/web-fundamentals/assignments/blogz/README.md

 Then, clone your fork/copy to your machine and make a new App Engine app.
 This process is the same as the "Clone the repository" and "Create new App Engine app" sections of [Class 3 setup][class-3-setup], with your blogz page in place of the flicklist-python page, and with the app ID `blogz` in place of `flicklist-python`.

-If you try to run the app at this point, you'll enounter errors.
-We've left out some important code, which you'll be writing for this assignment.
+If you try to run the app at this point, you will enounter errors.
+We have left out some important code, which you'll be writing for this assignment.

 ### Starter code